-In June we recruited two new engineers to the team, as we continue to expand long-term capacity across Australia.
-Please join us in welcoming Peter McGough in Perth and Mitchell Conner in Hunter Valley.
+In June we recruited engineer Mitchell Conner in the Hunter Valley, as we continue to expand long-term capacity across Australia.

 Mitchell Conner – Engineer

 Mitchell is the newest member of the Hunter Valley office.
 He holds a BSc (Earth Sciences) from the University of Newcastle.